Christian Church (Disciples of Christ): First Division

-In 1906, the U.S. Religious Census listed Churches of Christ for the first time as a group that was separate and distinct from the Disciples of Christ.
+In 1906, the U.S. Religious Census listed Churches of Christ for the first time as a group which was separate and distinct from the Disciples of Christ.
 However, the division had been growing for years, with published reports as early as 1883.
 The most obvious distinction between the two groups was the Churches of Christ rejecting the use of musical instruments in worship.
 The controversy over musical instruments began in 1860, when some congregations introduced organs, traditionally associated with wealthier, denominational churches.
 More basic were the underlying approaches to Biblical interpretation.
 The Churches of Christ permitted only those practices found in accounts of New Testament worship.
 They could find no New Testament documentation of the use of instrumental music in worship.
 The Disciples, by contrast, considered permissible any practices that the New Testament did not expressly forbid.
 While music and the approach to missionary work were the most visible issues, there were also some deeper ones.
 The process that led to the separation had begun prior to the American Civil War.

 The Brotherhood

 In the early 20th century, a central point of conflict for the remaining Christian Churches was cooperative missionary efforts, both nationally and internationally.
-Several missionary societies had already been established, and the congregations that contributed to these societies and attended the national convention became known as "cooperative" and began referring to the larger grouping of these congregations as "the Brotherhood".
+Several missionary societies had already been established, and the congregations that contributed to these societies and attended the national convention became known as "cooperative" and began referring to the larger grouping of these congregations as "the Brotherhood."
 In 1917 the National Convention became the International Convention of Christian Churches (Disciples of Christ) with the incorporation of Canadian Disciples.
 In 1920, three separate missionary societies merged into the United Christian Missionary Society in 1920, which undertook missions work both in the "homeland" and abroad.
 Over the next fifty years, the UCMS was the largest agency of the Brotherhood.
 The National Benevolent Association was also established during the early 20th century as a social services ministry providing assistance to orphans, the elderly and the disabled.

-The congregations that did not participate were known as "independents".
+The congregations that did not participate were known as "independents."
 Until the cooperative churches underwent the process of restructure in the 1960s, the cooperatives and independents coexisted together under the same identity, but were following different paths by the 1940s, with the independents forming the North American Christian Convention in 1947.

 While issues of ecclesiology were at the forefront of the growing division, theological issues also divided the two groups, with the cooperative churches largely adopting the new methods of Biblical analysis developed in the late 19th century.